kmsholcomb/docs-templates/dev-guide/api-operations/methods/update-image.rst

    * - Name
      - Type
      - Description
-   * - {image_id}
+   * - {imageId}
      - UUID
-     - Image ID stored through the Images API, typically a UUID.
+     - The image ID stored through the Images API, typically a UUID.

 The following table shows the body parameters for the request.